 “It’s not clear that anything can be done in time for November,” Knox told the Bay Guardian.
 “But we are spearheading a move to put an initiative on the ballot which would institute public financing of campaigns as a way to drive out reliance on independent expenditures.”

 Officials from Common Cause plan to be present at a Feb.
 16 hearing to review Brown’s soft-money campaign.
 Sup.
 Tom Ammiano, who ran against Brown, called for the hearing.

-San Franciscans for Sensible Government, a group founded by business organizations in the city and whose vice president, Mosher, has long worked as a staffer to the Committee on Jobs – which represents the city’s biggest employers – filed the suit last May.
-The group was represented by Joseph Remcho, a lawyer who has represented Brown, represented the group in its suit.
+San Franciscans for Sensible Government, a group founded by business organizations in the city and whose vice president, Mosher, has long worked as a staffer to the Committee on Jobs -– which represents the city’s biggest employers -– filed the suit last May.
+Joseph Remcho, a lawyer who has represented Brown, represented the group in its suit.